Healthcare in Washington, D.C.: Hospital access

-Food Access Inequality
+Food access inequality

 Food insecurity is the lack of access to affordable, nutritious food.
 Multiple studies have found linkages between food insecurity and worsened health outcomes and heightened healthcare costs.
 The number of food-insecure households dramatically increased during the COVID-19 pandemic.
 This problem is exacerbated in Washington D.C., where wards 5, 7, and 8, wards with a large African American population that face poverty, are disproportionately affected by food insecurity and are deemed as a healthy food priority.
 Wards 7 and 8 have three grocery stores to cater to over 150,000 individuals.
 Meanwhile, Ward 6, where the average household income is above $79,401, has eleven grocery stores.

 Children impacted by food insecurity can experience detrimental effects on their development.
 They are more likely to be hospitalized and at higher risk for chronic diseases such as obesity due to unhealthy diets.
 Wards 7 and 8 have recently started to be described as food swamps, areas with large amounts of unhealthy food options such as fast foods and convenience stores that don’t have fresh, nutritious meals.
 There are government programs like the Supplemental Nutrition Assistance Program to help food-insecure individuals.
 However, due to the lack of grocery stores, access to healthy foods is still limited as many of them can’t afford to go to locations to obtain food.

 Every ten years, the ward boundaries are updated, and recently they increased the area considered Ward 8, inflating the number of grocery stores by two.
 However, those are across the river and still inaccessible for these impacted communities.
 Another disparity limiting access to nutritious food options is the lack of walkability and access to public transportation in the lower socioeconomic wards.
 Wards 7 and 8 have less bus stops and metro stations, increasing the time it takes to travel to other wards to gain access to healthy food.
 This leads to these communities to rely on local convenience stores as their primary source of meals, which are not sufficient to obtain all the nutrients individuals require to be in good health.